 It was during this time that I had the occasion to return to my home state of Rhode Island and while there was invited to tour Guild Guitars, where my sister worked in the office of their Westerly-based division.
 During the tour, she introduced me to their chief repairman whom I was told was an avid bluegrass fan and very familiar with my name and involvement.
 The conversation quickly went to my vintage F-5 and then came around to him asking if I had any other mandolins.
 That opened the door to something I didn’t see coming but once it did, I gave him the short version of my $50 acquisition.
 Then one thing led to another and voila!
 A plan came together.

-On his own time, he would put it back in playing condition, leaving it unfinished, but rather than use the original neck, he’d build one from wood that he’d rescued from their dumpster.
+On his own time, he would put it back into playing condition, leaving it unfinished, but rather than use the original neck, he’d build one from wood that he’d rescued from their dumpster.
 The new neck would have a longer scale, joining the body at the 15th fret rather than at the 12th.
 It would involve moving the location of the bridge forward and thus additional bracing, but he was up for the challenge and I loved the idea.
-His more-than-reasonable estimate for the work resulted in our shaking hands and my arraging to get my box of body parts plus old tailpiece and vintage tuning keys to him through my sister, who would act as a liaison throughout the process and would notify me if and when he succeeded.
+His more-than-reasonable estimate for the work resulted in our shaking hands and my arranging to get my box of body parts plus old tailpiece and vintage tuning keys to him through my sister, who would act as a liaison throughout the process and would notify me if and when he succeeded.
 Knowing that he was working on his own time, I waited patiently and when I finally got the call from my sister, I was both happy and relieved to hear that the operation was indeed successful.

 Since I had originally sent it in a box without a case, I was reluctant to have it returned to me in the same manner.
 Mark and Bela came to the rescue.
 They already planned to drive back to Massachusetts for a visit and to pick up some things they had left behind.
 The timing was perfect, Westerly, RI, wasn’t far from I-95 and they were fine with picking it up.
 Of course, that meant that they both got to play it before me but, hey, I was getting it back.